Book 2: Resource Dynamics

 Book 2, Chapter 6: Caloric Restriction

-Opening: The Worm That Lives Twice as Long by Eating Half as Much
+Opening: The Worm That Lives Half Again as Long by Eating Less

-A C. elegans nematode worm lives 21 days when fed normally (unlimited bacteria available, ad libitum feeding).
-The same worm - same genome, same environment, same petri dish - lives 42 days when fed 60% of normal calories (caloric restriction without malnutrition - nutrients balanced, just fewer total calories).
+A C. elegans nematode worm lives approximately 21 days when fed normally (unlimited bacteria, ad libitum feeding).
+The same worm - same genome, same environment, same petri dish - lives up to 30-32 days when caloric intake is restricted (the eat-2 mutant, which reduces food consumption through impaired pharyngeal pumping, is the standard genetic model for dietary restriction).

 Same genes.
 Same temperature.
 Same oxygen.
 The only variable: calories consumed.